linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/13 Binomial Trees.md

 Equations (13.15) to (13.18) define the tree.

-Consider again the American put option in Figure 13.8, where the stock price is  $50, the strike price is$ 52, the risk-free rate is 5\%, the life of the option is 2 years, and there are two time steps.
+Consider again the American put option in Figure 13.8, where the stock price is  \$50, the strike price is\$ 52, the risk-free rate is 5\%, the life of the option is 2 years, and there are two time steps.
 In this case,  $\Delta t = 1$ .
 Suppose that the volatility  $\sigma$  is 30\%.
 Then, from equations (13.15) to (13.18), we have

 $$ u = e ^ {0.
 3 \times 1} = 1.
 3 4 9 9, \quad d = \frac {1}{1 .
 3 4 9 9} = 0.
 7 4 0 8, \quad a = e ^ {0.
 0 5 \times 1} = 1.
 0 5 1 3
 $$ and